 Why we created this VPN speed test

-Our unique server-based methodology provides much more accurate results than speed tests on other comparison sites.
-Those sites use online speed tests, just like those you use to test your speeds at home.
-A VPN server might be under heavy load during the time of testing, yielding inaccurate results.
+Our unique server-based speed testing method allows us to provide much more accurate results than other VPN comparison sites.
+Those sites use online speed test tools and websites - just like those you use to test your internet speeds at home.

-Our method yields much more accurate results because we test speeds in a lab environment - three times a day, seven days a week, 365 days a year.
+Our method yields precise results because we test VPNs in a lab environment - three times a day, seven days a week, 365 days a year.
 The results you see are an average of the last 7 days.
 This means that a provider has to have consistently fast speeds if it wants to stand a chance of being recommended by ProPrivacy.